m4tthw-xu/Voltorb-Flip/README.md

 # Strategies
 The biggest clues lie in the ratios on the ends of the board:
 1.)
-Of course, if the points to bomb ratio is 0:5, mark off the entire row/column 2.)
+Of course, if the points to bomb ratio is 0:5, mark off the entire row/column.
+2.)
 Uncover any rows/columns that do not have any bombs, i.e. the ratio ends with a 0.
 3.)
 If the two integers in the ratio add up to 5 (i.e. 3:2 or 1:4), you know that there can be nothing of value in the row/column since, if you do the math, the row/column only contains 0s and 1s.
 4.)
 Use deductive reasoning if you uncover a '2' or '3': look to the perpendicular row/column and calculate if the rest of the row/column contains something of value or not.
 5.)
-Everyone has 'statistical intuition': use that here if all the other previous hints won't reveal anything useful 6.)
+Everyone has 'statistical intuition': use that here if all the other previous hints won't reveal anything useful.
+6.)
 Diagonals!!!
-You'll understand if you play and it makes the 'logic' of the game way easier
+You'll understand if you play and it makes the 'logic' of the game way easier.

 # Rights n Stuff
 This is open source, feel free to modify and improve.
 I claim no right to the originality nor concept of the program.